Tsukistar/astro-blog-plus/README.md

 - ✅ All the features of the original "blog" template are included.
 - ✅ Mobile layout optimization.
-- ✅ Support for Astro's built-in pagination.
+- ✅ Support for Astro's built-in pagination and top up your post.
 - ✅ Integration with the [Waline Comment System](https://waline.js.org/).
 - ✅ Dark mode and light mode switch.
 - ✅ Internationalization (i18n) routing.